cultural-impact-of-warfare

 The Origins and Structure of Mamluk Intelligence

-At the heart of this system was the Barid, a state-run postal and intelligence service inherited and expanded from earlier Islamic caliphates.
-The Barid maintained a network of relay stations with fresh horses stretching from Cairo to Damascus and Aleppo.
-Official couriers carried reports written on lightweight paper and sealed with the sultan's mark.
+At the heart of this system was the Barid, a state-run postal and intelligence service inherited and expanded from earlier Islamic caliphates, particularly the Abbasid and Fatimid administrations that had preceded Mamluk rule.
+The Barid maintained a network of relay stations with fresh horses stretching from Cairo to Damascus and Aleppo, and from there to frontier outposts like al-Rahba on the Euphrates and al-Karak in Transjordan.
+Official couriers carried reports written on lightweight paper and sealed with the sultan's personal mark, ensuring that any tampering would be immediately detected.
 But the same infrastructure also served as a conduit for intelligence-gathering.
-Station masters were expected to report any unusual activity, political dissent, or troop movements in their districts.
-This gave the Cairo government near-real-time awareness of developments across the realm.
+Station masters were required to maintain detailed logs of all travelers passing through their posts and were expected to report any unusual activity, political dissent, or troop movements in their districts.
+This gave the Cairo government near-real-time awareness of developments across the realm, a capability that few contemporary states could match.

 The Barid Network and Its Reach